The Tropical Extension

 Destination: Île Sainte Marie

-The ferry departs walking distance from la Piroque and you can reserve your tickets at the lodge.
 The crossing takes about 2 hours.
-Weather at the East Coast of Madagascar is unpredictable and the sea can be rough.
-Therefore, it's not a guarantee that the ferry goes every day, and the crossing can be cancelled at the last minute.
-However, it is no punishment to enjoy yourself at the lovely beach of Mahambo for one more day and give it a try the next day.
+Weather on the East Coast of Madagascar is unpredictable and the sea can be rough.
+Therefore, it's not guaranteed that the ferry departs daily, and the crossing can be cancelled at the last minute.
+However, it is no punishment to enjoy yourself at the lovely palm-fringed beach of Mahambo for one more day and try your luck the next day.

 Travel time and road conditions